cirrith/Recipes/Recipes/Soups/Pasta and Ground Beef Soup.md

 - pinch cayenne pepper (optional and to taste)
 - 12 ounces uncooked bowtie pasta
 - 3 to 4 cups fresh spinach (leaves torn in half if they are large (about 4 to 6 ounces))
-- 1 tbsps fresh basil (finely minced)
+- 1 tbsp fresh basil (finely minced)
 - 2 tablespoons lemon juice (optional but recommend)
 - freshly grated Parmesan cheese (optional for garnishing as desired)